uliw/esbmtk/docs/manual/manual-3.rst

 ---------------

  ESBMTK support the use of isotopes for many processes and species out of the box.
 This is best demonstrated with an example.
 In the following we use tow reservoirs of equal size, and apply an exchange flux.
 The reservoirs have similar concentrations but their isotopic ratios are different (-20 mUr versus +20 mUr [VSMOV].
 After 3 ky both reservoirs are isotopically homogeneous and have approached a :math:`\delta`\ :sup:`18`\O value of 0 mUr  [VSMOV].
 Note that this only required code changes on lines 17 and 23 where declare the initial delta values.
+Plotting with
-This will result in the following output:
+results in the following output:

 .. _iso1: